dandi-cache/.github/profile/README.md

 # 👋 Welcome to DANDI Cache!

-A collection of pre-computed mappings commonly used by developers working with the DANDI Archive.
+This is a living collection of up-to-date pre-computed mappings commonly used by developers working with the DANDI Archive.

 Check the `README` in each repository for usage instructions.